RicardoMonteiroSimoes/TransferGrid/README.md

 ~~Currently Version 1.0 is released and free to use.
 If you find any issues, please report them.
 Feel free to also give any recommendations!~~

-**Version 1.5.1 has been released!** v1.5.0 was about to get released but on my commute...
+**Version 1.5.2 has been released!** v1.5.0 was about to get released but on my commute...
 I realized I had forgotten to change something.
 Oh well, it is done now, and I can finally publish it.
+And then I realized that I had "forgotten" several things in 1.5.1.
+Well, it should be ok now...

 This version features many enhancements.
-To view them all, please check out the [v1.5.1 release!](insertLinkHere)
+To view them all, please check out the [v1.5.2 release!](insertLinkHere)

 This feature also added a GitHub Page to this repository that is contains the whole javaDoc of this library.
 The github Page can be found [here](https://fancyjavastuff.github.io/TransferGrid/javaDoc/index.html)